Marking a Release

 The dump-stage-release strategy

-A development application key can be shared among trusted peers.
-At that point, it could be referred to as an internal application key (internal to the group of peers who have the key).
+A development application link can be shared among trusted peers.
+At that point, it could be referred to as an internal application link (internal to the group of peers who have the link).

-A dump-stage-release strategy seperates the concerns between development and production, by using a different machine for each.
+A dump-stage-release strategy separates the concerns between development and production, by using a different machine for each.

-On the machine that holds the production key, run:
+On the machine that holds the production link, run:

 This is a reverse stage: it synchronizes the application files to disk.